tdewin/pandoc-lua-timo-filters/README.md

 ## Excelreader

+Pretty bad excel reader.
+Doesn't use propper XML parser so breaks faster than a flinstone car.
+It is only meant to extract some strings and values.

 Creates table from excel sheets.
 Every sheets get a header 1 and the sheet is converted to a cell.
 Only keeps the value of course
 ```bash
 pandoc -f excelreader.lua -t gfm exceltest.xlsx